-It’s a problem I hear over and over when meeting manufacturing leaders who want to begin a digital transformation process: it’s very hard for them to predict how changes in manufacturing operations will affect overall corporate profitability.
+It’s a problem I hear over and over when meeting manufacturing leaders who want to begin a digital transformation process: it’s very hard for them to predict how changes in manufacturing operations will affect overall manufacturing performance and corporate profitability.

 At a time when top managers can instantly drill down to any level of data about their finances, sales, customer relationships, supply chain and other functions, one crucial set of data — manufacturing productivity data — still exists in isolation, separated from the rest of the enterprise by a virtual air gap.

 Business intelligence tools built on robust mathematics let corporate leaders see how small changes in any area of their operations flow to the P&L statement.
 Any area except manufacturing, that is.

 Manufacturing and finance people often speak different languages.
 Plant managers are focused on productivity, but commonly used measurements of productivity aren’t easily connected back to dollars.

 To translate across this language gap, Sight Machine has developed a new productivity metric that lets manufacturers directly link productivity data to profitability: the Manufacturing Performance Index (MPI).

 Learn more about The Missing Link Between Manufacturing Data and Profitability: